Montrose, Angus: Montrose Beach

 The 3 mi sandy beach has been awarded a Blue Flag for its eco credentials.
-The surrounding Traill Pavilion and Seafront Splash! facilities with an arcade, a playground, a café and an ice-cream stall is popular amongst locals and visitors alike.
+The surrounding Traill Pavilion and Seafront Splash! facilities with an arcade, a playground, a café and an ice-cream stall are popular amongst locals and visitors alike.
 North of the town the River North Esk enters the North Sea across the beach.

-The historically observed average rates of erosion of the beach is between 2.8–7.0 m per year, which has been linked to climate change.
+The historically observed average rate of erosion of the beach is between 2.8–7.0 m per year, which has been linked to climate change.

 The Save our Sands Campaign (SOS) was set up on 26 March 2009 to raise awareness amidst concerns over the erosion of Montrose beach, caused by the "one million tonnes of sand, swept by the tide into the harbour...removed from the local area over the past 25 years".
-In 2006 150,000 tonnes was shipped to Aberdeen to fortify its dwindling beach.
+In 2006, 150,000 tonnes were shipped to Aberdeen to fortify its dwindling beach.
 This was met with opposition from Montrose Golf Links who believed that the golf course built on top of the dunes, as one of the oldest in the world, should be protected.
 The sand dunes are becoming unstable due to increasing tides which has forced the Montrose Golf Links to consider moving elements of the golf course more inland.
-A major scheme of engineered coastal protection was discouraged by Scottish Natural Heritage on the grounds that it would be unsustainable and could impact a protected coastal site at St Cyrus.
+A major scheme of engineered coastal protection was discouraged by Scottish Natural Heritage on the grounds that it would be unsustainable and could harm a protected coastal site at St Cyrus.

 A film made by local broadcaster Anthony Baxter in January 2009 highlighted the issue and was designed to attract attention for urgent action and put pressure on local politicians.
-The group are concerned that Angus Council are not acting efficiently to halt the effects of erosion and believe a full study should be carried out.
+The group is concerned that Angus Council is not acting efficiently to halt the effects of erosion and believes a full study should be carried out.
 The film won the best short film category in the BFFS Community Cinema Festival in 2009.
 Since 2009 a team from the University of Dundee has begun assessing the coastline around Montrose in a two-year study to decide the best way of managing coastal erosion.
-The film titled "SOS Montrose Dredging" has been posted on YouTube in 2009.
+The film titled "SOS Montrose Dredging" was posted on YouTube in 2009.

 In November 2023, during Storm Babet, the beach eroded by three metres, leading to the promenade walkway collapsing.